adematti/comet-emu/docs/source/Tutorial/examples.rst

 .. container:: cell markdown

+   As a further extension, in the case when using measurements on a cubic box along diferent line of sight an averaging them, we have added the averaging corrections for the covariance.
+We have created the flags ``avg_cov=False``, ``avg_los=3`` for the ``Pell_covariance`` function, so that when you set the ``avg_cov=True`` it by default will make the average along 3 axis, but we have included the option to correct for averaging on only 2 directions.
+Note that this computation is quite slow since it involves a different integral for each k-bin, maybe in the future it can be optimised.

+.. container:: cell markdown

    For the :math:`\Lambda`\ CDM version, instead of providing a volume, we can provide minimum and maximum redshifts, ``zmin`` and ``zmax``, a sky fraction ``fsky``, and a volume scaling factor ``volfac`` (by